COMPASS BEGAN LIFE IN 1991 AS A REAL GRASSROOTS COMMUNITY ORGANISATION

-Formerly known as the Aikido Institute, we provided unique Alternative Education programmes to youth at risk in local secondary and primary schools during the day while running traditional martial arts classes in Aikido to children, youth and adults five nights a week and Saturday mornings.
+Commencing in 1991 the organisation provided Alternative Education programmes to youth at risk in local secondary and primary schools during the day while running traditional martial arts classes in Aikido for children, youth and adults five nights a week and Saturday mornings.

 The schedule was extremely taxing for the small number of poorly paid staff and volunteers however, without one cent of government funding, over 7,000 school students accessed and benefited from an evergrowing range of specialist programmes.
 To this day our community reaps the benefit of that very considerable intervention.